Shotton railway station

-Shotton railway station serves the towns of Shotton and Connah's Quay, Flintshire, Wales.
+Shotton railway station serves the towns of Connah's Quay, Queensferry and Shotton in Flintshire, Wales.
 It is situated where the Borderlands Line crosses the North Wales Coast Line.
 All passenger services are operated by Transport for Wales, which manages the station.

 Shotton is split into two sections: Shotton High Level is above street level and serves the Borderlands Line; Shotton Low Level serves the North Wales Coast Line.
 Each level has two side platforms and both are double tracked.
 The tracks of the high and low levels cross each other at right angles.

 There is a ticket office on the high level Bidston-bound platform.
 The station is staffed on weekdays and Saturday mornings only.

 History

 The town gained its first railway as early as 1848 with the opening of the Chester and Holyhead Railway, but the railway company did not provide a station to serve it.
-The town had to wait until 1890 for its first station, when one was built by the Wrexham, Mold and Connah's Quay Railway as the northern end of their Hawarden Loop line from Buckley.
+The town had to wait until 1891 for its first station, when one was built by the Wrexham, Mold and Connah's Quay Railway as the northern end of their Hawarden Loop line from Buckley.
 This station opened on 1 October 1891 as Connah's Quay & Shotton and became Shotton High Level on 15 September 1952.
 It connected there to the Manchester, Sheffield and Lincolnshire Railway's line from Chester Northgate via Hawarden Bridge.

 The link to Bidston was added by the North Wales and Liverpool Railway in 1896, whilst the LNWR built two wooden platforms on the main line to Holyhead in 1907 to give the town access to trains along the coast to Crewe, Rhyl, Llandudno and Holyhead and to allow interchange with the Wrexham line.

 The Beeching cuts of the 1960s saw the low level platforms closed on 14 February 1966 and services to Chester Northgate withdrawn on 9 September 1968, leaving only the Wrexham - Bidston line to serve the high-level platforms.
+Beeching's original report proposed the closure of both the stations.
 The loss of the link to Chester proved unpopular however and BR eventually agreed to restore it by re-opening the low level platforms, partly funded by the Hawarden Rural District Council which had lobbied for re-opening.
 Trains began calling again on 21 August 1972 after new platforms had been built (the slow lines that served the original platforms having been removed in the late sixties as an economy measure).
 There was an opening ceremony on 17 August.

 Between 2009 and 2010, both sets of platforms were refurbished as part of a £1.5 million modernisation scheme.
 This work (which commenced in March 2009) included platform resurfacing, the installation of new waiting shelters & ticket vending machines, improved signage and a new ticket office.
 The scheme was completed in early November 2010 with the official opening of the new ticket office by former Alyn & Deeside MP Lord Jones.